pavedroad-io/pavedroad/devkit/BOOTSTRAP.md

 Both of the bootstrap scripts operate in a similar manner:

-1. install the commands required to bootstrap salt
+1. Install the commands required to bootstrap salt
-2. install the SaltStack package using those commands
+2. Install the SaltStack package using those commands
-3. clone the salt states for the devkit using git
+3. Clone the salt states for the devkit using git
-4. apply the salt state script to bootstrap the devkit
+4. Apply the salt state script to bootstrap the devkit

 In particular both bootstrap scripts run the same salt state script: